-Dinosaur Themed Proprioception Activities
+Dinosaur Themed Heavy Work Activities

-as we practiced all of the Dino Moves in these activities.
+We did use our Mini Dinosaurs as we practiced all of the Dino Moves in these activities.
 Use them in a scavenger hunt.
 Your child needs to find hidden dinosaurs and once they bring them back to you, do a proprioception activity from the handout.

 Another idea is to do the heavy wok activities before a fine motor task like handwriting to calm and organize the body.

 You can get the free dinosaur proprioception activities printable by joining the thousands of others on our newsletter subscriber list.
 You will receive occasional newsletter emails.